Celebrate National Rum Day With These Delicious Rum Cocktails

 Rum, which is distilled from byproducts of sugarcane such as molasses or directly from sugarcane juice is the third most popular spirit in the United States, losing out to just vodka and whiskey — and it’s not just for sweet drinks.

 One of those older sipping rums on the market is made by Nicaragua’s Flor de Caña.
 It sells a 12-year, 18-year, and 25-year sipping rum along with its lineup of mixing rums.
-The 25-year walked away with the “2017 Best Rum of the Year” last year from the International Rum Conference in Madrid.
+The Flor de Caña 25 walked away with the “2017 Best Rum of the Year” last year from the International Rum Conference in Madrid.

 While you might expect a lot of sweetness from a 25-year-old rum, Flor de Caña ambassador Ashela Richardson says you’ll actually get a whole lot more.